amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 If you haven't already read [Part 1][], I recommend doing that now, as this continues right where we left off.

-In [Part 1][], we explored how Ember Data responds to a few different common scenarios.
-Here, in Part 2, we'll look at some less straightforward examples.
-In a later post, we will look at how to get around some limitations of Ember Data.
+[Part 1][] explored how Ember Data responds to a few common scenarios.
+In Part 2, we will look at some less straightforward examples.
+Then, in a later post, we will examine limitations of Ember Data.

 <!--More-->